Syphon Filter: Logan's Shadow: Multiplayer

 Players can play as new factions in five game modes, two of which are new to the franchise.
 The new modes are Sabotage and Retrieval.
 Sabotage pits two teams against each other as they try to locate bomb codes and arm the other team's nuclear warhead and guard it to prevent them from disarming their bomb until the timer runs out, while Retrieval has players trying to retrieve a beacon from the enemy's base and return it to their own base to score a point.
 Returning modes are Deathmatch, Team Deathmatch, and Rogue Agent.

 Combat Ops demo

 Syphon Filter: Combat Ops is a multiplayer game released on the PlayStation Network on November 20, 2007.
 Logan's Shadow features a playable sneak preview from the main menu.
 Players can create different missions by editing pre-existing maps (by adding their own objects, weapons, objectives, spawn points, factions, etc.) and other information.
 The missions can be placed online and shared with other players or through ad hoc.

 Reception

 Syphon Filter: Logan's Shadow received "generally positive" reviews, according to review aggregator Metacritic.
+It was included in the retrospective book 1001 Video Games You Must Play Before You Die, which was originally published in 2010.

+Future

+In 2015, it was reported that John Garvin was 'burned out' with Syphon Filter, which ruled out further SF games, according to ex-Sony Bend Artist Athey Moravetz on Reddit.
+But in a 2019 interview with Eurogame, Garvin said that he's open to the possibility of a remake or reboot in the future after the release of Days Gone.